-By putting this kind of system information into a virtual filesystem like proc, the developers adhere to the UNIX philosophy “everything is a file”.
-They do this so that it can be easily read by any person or software as easily as a normal text file, no special libraries or languages necessary.
+By putting this kind of system information into a virtual filesystem like “/proc,” the developers adhere to the UNIX philosophy “everything is a file.”
+They do this so that it can be easily read by any person or software as easily as a normal text file – no special libraries or languages necessary.
 For us, this means that up-to-date system information is always easily available.

-Note: The files mentioned here should all open cleanly in any text editor of your choice.
-The examples here are showing the contents using the standard
+Note: the files mentioned here should all open cleanly in any text editor of your choice.
+The examples are showing the content using the standard

-A lesser known but still useful file is filesystems.
+A lesser-known but still useful file is “filesystems.”
 From here you can read the (somewhat extensive) list of filesystems currently supported by your kernel.
-Not all of these are the type of filesystems you’d use to store your data, some are like proc itself and have special-purpose uses.
+Not all of these are the type of filesystems you’d use to store your data – some are like “/proc” itself and have special-purpose uses.

 In this case, PID is the process ID of a running program.
 Each process has a unique number that the system uses to identify that particular instance of that particular program.
 For example, when you run the program

-One of the most vital of the files in proc, modules contains a complete list of the currently active kernel modules.
+One of the most vital of the files in /proc, “modules” contains a complete list of the currently active kernel modules.
 If you’ve ever had to work through video driver issues, you likely know how useful this can be.
 While likely not something you’d use every day, this file can be a lifesaver for troubleshooting.

-There’s certainly more to proc than can be covered here, so I’d greatly encourage anyone reading this to do some poking around in proc to find the bits of information that could be really useful to you.
+There’s certainly more to “/proc” than can be covered here, so I’d greatly encourage anyone reading this to do some poking around in “/proc” to find the bits of information that could be really useful to you.
 While many of the files you’ll find there are intended to be used by the OS itself, they can all provide a valuable look into Linux’s operations.

 Now that you know how to examine the “/proc” directory, next you should find out how to use the Hosts file to access your local server and block ads and websites.
 You can also find out more about the virtual directory structure in Linux.